 - Support: Strong trellis or fence, as vines can reach 15-20 feet

 Chicken manure makes excellent fertilizer for loofah plants.
+This is a perfect example of organic pest control with chickens and closed-loop farming.
 Create a sustainable cycle by composting used chicken loofahs with manure, then applying the finished compost to your loofah growing areas.
-Learn more about growing loofah from seed in our comprehensive guide.

 Harvesting for Chicken Use